jeffmasty/JudahZone/README.md

 A mixer/looper/live performance environment written in Java for the Jack sound system. (https://jackaudio.org/)

-6 mono or stereo input channels are currently handled, as well as 3 synchronized stereo recording loops.
+6 mono or stereo input channels are currently handled, as well as 5 synchronized stereo recording loops.
 All are mixed into a master stereo output bus.
 All channels have separately controlled internal gain, EQ, Hi/Lo Cut, Compression, Chorus, Overdrive, Delay, Reverb, an LFO, and stereo panning.
 These internal effects are supplanted by LV2 plugins hosted externally and controlled over OSC.
-There's also an internal Song and Pattern/Step Sequencer, Metronome, Guitar Tuner, Midi Router, Midi Recorder/Looper, Midi Transposer, Wav file Sample Player, Midi file player, and Midi integration with a BeatBuddy drum machine (Midi Clock/Tap Tempo).
+There's also an internal Song and Pattern/Step Sequencer, Metronome, Guitar Tuner, Midi Router, Midi Recorder/Looper, Midi Transposer and Arpeggiator, mp3 file Sample Player, Midi file player, and Midi integration with a BeatBuddy drum machine (Midi Clock/Tap Tempo).

 Works great with an Akai MPK-Mini Midi Controller and/or a guitar/mic and midi foot switch controller.
 A few recordings made: https://www.youtube.com/user/judahmu/videos